-Moving into school leadership, I became interested in assessment as a core component of “teaching and learning,” and the leadership of teaching, learning (quality assurance) and reporting.
-Staff workloads.
-The use of prior attainment, target grades, class and year group forecasts.
+Moving into school leadership only deepened my interest, the leadership of teaching, the leadership of assessment (quality assurance) and reporting and the impact upon staff workloads.
+The use of standardised testing, prior attainment, target grades, class and year group forecasts.
 As part of school improvement, school priorities and targeting support and intervention.
 Assessment validity and reliability (forecasts and predictions), moderation and standardisation practice and comparability at a whole-school level, across a MAT or groups of school, government level, accountability and performance measures.
 I am also interested in global comparisons, OECD and PISA – when there is time and space to think about such things.
-The unintended consequences of performance measures.
+And by no means last, the unintended consequences of performance measures.

 Following extensive trials in 2016, in various curriculum areas, we started to explore how the #EFT could be used to investigate not only QLA but also class level analysis and teacher effectiveness and to assess the impact of remedial interventions.
 Since then we have gone on to develop the #EFT to include automatically generated targets within the personalised pupil feedback sheets, directing their actions.
 It is these metacognitive aspects of using the tool, identifying strengths and prioritising areas for improvement, that lead to outcome improvements for students and their active requests for feedback.

 You can review our 18 month investigation and conclusions here.

 Data is not information, information is not knowledge, knowledge is not understanding, understanding is not wisdom.Clifford Stoll

 Of course, you know that already and it is how you use the #eft that makes it powerful – link here.